Royal Python Care

 Royal Pythons are one of the most popular pet species in the UK, due to a combination of their lovely temperament and ease of maintenance.
 They are beautifully marked, and are now being bred in many different colours and patterns.
-Royal Pythons are sometime referred to as Ball Pythons, as when they are scared they will roll into a ball with their head well protected in between their coils.
+Royal pythons are sometimes referred to as Ball pythons, as when they are scared they will roll into a ball with their head well protected in between their coils.
 They grow to around 1.2m long and are a heavily built snake, with a very gentle nature.
-In this guide we have provided useful tips and best practices on how to look after a Royal Python.

-A wooden vivarium is best for Royal Python as they are better insulated than glass or plastic tanks, so therefore easier to get the heating set up correctly.
+A wooden vivarium is best for a royal python as they are better insulated than glass or plastic tanks, so therefore easier to get the heating set up correctly.
 They are also designed with snakes in mind so escapees are unlikely.
 (Remember to shut the doors properly!)
 A wooden vivarium will offer more privacy as they only have a glass front.

-Baby Royals – as with any snake – are quite capable of being happy in an adult sized enclosure provided that they have plenty of hides.
+Baby royals – as with any snake – are quite capable of being happy in an adult sized enclosure provided that they have plenty of hides.
 A good rule of thumb is that if the snake can travel from one side of the enclosure to the other without showing itself, you have enough hides.
-For an adult snake the minimum size of enclosure should be a 120 x 60 x 60cm long vivarium for an adult snake, but bigger is always better.
+A minimum size of enclosure should be a 120 x 60 x 60cm long vivarium for an adult snake, but bigger is always better.

-Royal Pythons require an ambient temperature of 27 to 29°C with a hot spot of 31°C to 33°C during in the day; this can be achieved by using a ceramic heater and a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
+Royal pythons require an ambient temperature of 27ºC to 29°C with a hot spot of 31°C to 33°C during the day; this can be achieved by using a ceramic heater , deep heat projector or a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
 At night the temperature should drop to around 23°C to 25°C. It is vitally important to know what the temperature is, so check regularly with an accurate digital thermometer.